scuzzydude/asimov/asimov.md

 A value system built on something that is rare yet potentially unlimited and evenly distributed throughout humanity should cause less conflict and stabilize a more secure and sustainable economy.

 Let's look at two geniuses from last century who also happened to be close friends: Mark Twain and Nikola Tesla.
 Mark Twain was the father of American literature, a social satirist and humorist, and for his day, a social media influencer.
-Nikola Tesla was an engineer, scientist and inventor who pioneered early electrical systems and made fundamental contributions to many other fields, and was a celebrity.
+Nikola Tesla was an engineer, scientist and inventor who pioneered early electrical systems and made fundamental contributions to many other fields.
 Mark Twain died in 1910, meaning under U.S. law, his writings would have entered the public domain in 1980, 70 years after his death.[^4] Nikola Tesla died in 1943, so his written work would have entered the public domain in 2013.
 Tesla was an inventor, and U.S. patents expire twenty years after issuance.
 Most of Tesla's patents expired while he was still alive.
 All work by both men is in the public domain.
 Their work material -- manuscripts, notebooks, drawings, and prototypes are property -- and belong to whomever legally possess them.
 In general, for writers and inventors, we place little importance on the physical work product.

 This new value system is built on a fundamental question: Who is the greater genius?
 Mark Twain or Nikola Tesla?